Aeronautical Development Agency: Software development

-ADA has established advanced state of the art computing centre with several powerful equipments and software.
+ADA has established advanced state of the art computing centre with powerful equipments and software.
 ADA has developed specialised software in the fields of computer-aided design (CAD), computer-aided engineering (CAE), computer-aided manufacturing (CAM), avionics, systems, independent validation and verification, flight simulation.
-The spin-off benefits of the research and development is realised with help of commercial partnership with leading multi-national companies such as Boeing, Airbus, IBM, Dassault Systèmes, Parametric Technology Corporation (PTC).
+The spin-off benefits of the research and development is realised with help of commercial partnership with leading multi-national companies such as Boeing, Airbus, IBM, Dassault Systèmes, and Parametric Technology Corporation (PTC).
 The following are some of the software developed for the LCA-Tejas development programme.